Alex Bazzie

-Alex Bazzie (born August 5, 1990) is a Liberian professional Canadian football defensive lineman who is a free agent.
-He most recently played for the BC Lions of the Canadian Football League (CFL).
+Alexander Bazzie (born 5 August 1990) is a Liberian former professional gridiron football defensive lineman who played for the BC Lions and Edmonton Eskimos of the Canadian Football League (CFL).
 He played college football at Marshall University.
-He enrolled at Fork Union Military Academy for a year after high school to improve his grades and meet eligibility requirements.
-He has also been a member of the Indianapolis Colts, Carolina Panthers and Arizona Cardinals of the National Football League.
+He was also a member of the Indianapolis Colts, Carolina Panthers and Arizona Cardinals of the National Football League (NFL), and the Toronto Argonauts of the CFL.

-Early years
+Early life

 Bazzie was born in Liberia and later moved to Maryland, where he attended Northwood High School in Silver Spring, Maryland.
+He enrolled at Fork Union Military Academy for a year after high school to improve his grades and meet eligibility requirements.

 Professional career

-In late June 2014 Bazzie attended the Cleveland Browns rookie camp after going unselected in the 2014 NFL Draft.
+In late June 2014 Bazzie attended the Cleveland Browns rookie camp after going unselected in the 2014 NFL draft.

-BC Lions
+BC Lions (first stint)

-Bazzie was signed by the BC Lions on May 19, 2014.
+Bazzie was signed by the BC Lions on 19 May 2014.
 He registered 43 tackles and ten sacks in 17 regular season games during the 2014 season.
 Bazzie continued to be a significant part of the Lions defense over the next two seasons, and through 3 seasons he had played in 50 games, recording 83 defensive tackles, 8 special teams tackles, 29 sacks, and 2 forced fumbles.
 He was set to become a free agent in February 2017, however the Lions released him in early January so he could pursue an NFL contract.

 Indianapolis Colts

-On January 9, 2017, Bazzie signed a reserve/future contract with the Indianapolis Colts.
-He was waived by the Colts on May 1, 2017.
+On 9 January 2017, Bazzie signed a reserve/future contract with the Indianapolis Colts.
+He was waived by the Colts on 1 May 2017.

 Carolina Panthers

-On May 6, 2017, Bazzie signed with the Carolina Panthers.
-He was waived on May 30, 2017.
+On 6 May 2017, Bazzie signed with the Carolina Panthers.
+He was waived on 30 May 2017.

 Arizona Cardinals

-On June 6, 2017, Bazzie signed with the Arizona Cardinals.
-He was waived on September 2, 2017.
+On 6 June 2017, Bazzie signed with the Arizona Cardinals.
+He was waived on 2 September 2017.

-BC Lions (II)
+BC Lions (second stint)

-On September 19, 2017, Alex Bazzie signed a one-year contract with the BC Lions.
+On 19 September 2017, Bazzie signed a one-year contract with the Lions.